algorithmica-org/algorithmica/content/english/hpc/simd/auto-vectorization.md

 ---

-There are [many other ways](https://software.intel.com/sites/default/files/m/4/8/8/2/a/31848-CompilerAutovectorizationGuide.pdf) of hinting compiler what we meant exactly, but in especially complex cases — when inside the loop there are a lot of branches or some functions are called — it is easier to go down to the intrinsics level and write it yourself.
+There are [many other ways](https://software.intel.com/sites/default/files/m/4/8/8/2/a/31848-CompilerAutovectorizationGuide.pdf) of telling the compiler what we meant exactly, but in especially complex cases — when inside the loop there are a lot of branches or some functions are called — it is easier to go down to the intrinsics level and write it yourself.